Skip to main content

 Unified Representation Learning

-Encoder Architecture: Separate encoders for each modality (vision transformer for images, language transformer for text) feeding into a unified representation space Alignment Techniques: Training procedures that ensure concepts have similar representations regardless of modality Attention Mechanisms: Cross-modal attention that allows information from one modality to influence processing in another Contrastive Learning: Training approaches that bring related concepts closer together in representation space
+Encoder Architecture: Separate encoders for each modality, such as vision transformers for images and language transformers for text, feeding into a unified representation space.
+In GPT-4V, this architecture processes images at 336×336 patches.
+Alignment Techniques: Training procedures that ensure concepts have similar representations regardless of modality.
+CLIP-style training typically uses 400M+ image-text pairs for alignment.
+Attention Mechanisms: Cross-modal attention that allows information from one modality to influence processing in another Contrastive Learning: Training approaches that bring related concepts closer together in representation space

 Training Methodologies

-Large-Scale Datasets: Training on millions of image-text pairs, video-caption combinations, and multimodal web content Self-Supervised Learning: Using the natural correspondence between modalities (like image-caption pairs) to learn without explicit supervision Instruction Tuning: Fine-tuning models to follow complex multimodal instructions and reasoning tasks Reinforcement Learning: Using human feedback to align model outputs with human preferences and values
+Large-Scale Datasets: Training on millions of image-text pairs, video-caption combinations, and multimodal web content.
+Modern models like Flamingo trained on 2.3B image-text pairs.
+Self-Supervised Learning: Using the natural correspondence between modalities, such as image-caption pairs, to learn without explicit supervision Instruction Tuning: Fine-tuning models to follow complex multimodal instructions and reasoning tasks.
+LLaVA 1.5 used 665K instruction-following examples.
+Reinforcement Learning: Using human feedback to align model outputs with human preferences and values

 Architecture Innovations

-Vision Transformers (ViTs): Adapting transformer architectures for image processing Patch-Based Processing: Breaking images into patches that can be processed like text tokens Hierarchical Attention: Processing information at multiple scales and resolutions Efficient Architectures: Optimizing for both capability and computational efficiency
+Vision Transformers (ViTs): Adapting transformer architectures for image processing.
+ViT-L/14 processes images in 14×14 pixel patches.
+Patch-Based Processing: Breaking images into patches that can be processed like text tokens, typically 16×16 or 32×32 pixels Hierarchical Attention: Processing information at multiple scales and resolutions Efficient Architectures: Optimizing for both capability and computational efficiency.
+Model sizes range from 7B to 175B+ parameters.

 Real-World Applications: Where Theory Meets Practice